 TOP MEETING TAKEAWAYS

-2022 legislative priorities and WSBA-sponsored bills.
-Planning for the coming legislative session, the Board approved the WSBA’s overall priorities: Monitoring and taking appropriate action on legislative proposals related to the practice of law and administration of justice; supporting legislative proposals approved by the Board under GR 12 constraints; and supporting legislative proposals initiated by WSBA Sections and approved by the Board.
-Per the last priority, the Board approved two bills put forth by the Business Law Section: Proposed changes to the Washington Business Corporation Act related to record dates and mergers and share exchanges; and proposed revisions to the Washington Limited Liability Company Act regarding logistics and definitions.
+2023 Legislative Priorities and WSBA-Sponsored Bill.
+The Board approved the WSBA’s overall priorities for the upcoming session: monitoring and taking appropriate action on legislative proposals related to the practice of law and administration of justice, supporting legislative proposals approved by the Board under GR 12 constraints, and supporting legislative proposals initiated by WSBA Sections and approved by the Board.
+Apropos of the last priority, the Board approved the WSBA-request legislation put forth by the Business Law Section to amend the Washington Business Corporation Act regarding holding-company reorganization transactions and stock splits.

 The Board also: